 - Videos from our key CO2 injection research site, the Heletz, Israel (in new window): Part 1, Part 2.

-- CO2 geological storage – Recent and ongoing EU projects
+- CO2 geological storage – EU projects and CO2 injection experiments

 - CO2 geological storage – Studies in Sweden and in the Baltic Sea region